 Before we get into the details of checking your insulation, let us digress a little.

 What is insulation?
 Insulation acts as a heat loss and heat gain barrier in roofs, ceilings, walls, and floors.
-Insulation can serve as a cost-effective way to make your home more energy-efficient and keep it cooler in the summer and warmer during the winter.
-Insulation can also reduce condensation and mold build–up in homes.
+Insulation can serve as a cost-effective way to make the home more energy-efficient and keep it cooler in the summer and warmer during the winter.
+Insulation can also reduce condensation and mold build-up in homes.

 Having proper insulation in your home is essential for many reasons.
 If you believe you might have a problem with the insulation of your home, make sure to schedule a professional insulation inspection.
 Remember, Ridgecon consists of a professional team of insulation contractors (one of the best in Michigan), who can check your attic insulation.